-A native of Thomasville, N.C., Boulware played two seasons (1993-94) as an inside linebacker at the University of North Carolina at Chapel Hill before his football career was shortened by the discovery of a spinal cord abnormality.
+A native of Thomasville, N.C., Boulware starred in football and also was a two-time state champion wrestler at Thomasville High School.
+He would go on to play two seasons (1993-94) as an inside linebacker at the University of North Carolina at Chapel Hill before his football career was shortened by the discovery of a spinal cord abnormality.
 He remained on the sideline as a student coach for two seasons under former coach Mack Brown, working with linebackers and defensive linemen.

-Following his tenure at Livingstone he moved to North Carolina Central University in Durham, N.C. where he served in various capacities including Assistant Football Coach (linebackers and defensive line), Assistant Track Coach and Assistant Athletic Director.
+Following his tenure at Livingstone he moved to North Carolina Central University in Durham, where he served in various capacities including assistant football coach (linebackers and defensive line), assistant track coach and assistant athletic director.

-While in high school, Boulware not only starred in football, but was a two-time state champion wrestler.
-When not on the field, Boulware enjoys playing racquetball, working on cars, working out with the WSSU student-athletes.
+When not on the field, Boulware enjoys playing racquetball, working on cars and working out with the WSSU student-athletes.